 Avi Jorisch is the founder of the Red Cell Intelligence Group, a consulting and training firm that specializes in national security issues relating to terrorism, illicit finance and radical Islam.
-In addition, he is a Senior Fellow for Counter-terrorism at the American Foreign Policy Council and Fellow at the Air Force Special Operations University.
-He also serves on the Advisory Board of United Against a Nuclear Iran (UANI).
+In addition, he is a Senior Fellow for Counter-terrorism at the American Foreign Policy Council and also serves on the Advisory Board of United Against a Nuclear Iran (UANI).

 Previously, Mr. Jorisch served as a Policy Advisor at the Treasury Department's office of Terrorism and Financial Intelligence, a liaison to the Department of Homeland Security and an Arab media and terrorism consultant for the Department of Defense.
 Mr. Jorisch also served as the Executive Director of the Coalition Against Terrorist Media, an organization comprised of Muslim, Christian, Jewish and secular organizations concerned about the role terrorist organizations play in funding various media outlets.
 The Coalition's advocacy campaign resulted in the removal of al-Manar programming from several major satellite providers, among other important policy changes.